Clean Boot: Which Application Causes Windows Problems?

 5. Close Task Manager and restart your system.

-6. If after restarting the problem persists, you have identified the root cause of the problem (the software you disabled in step 4.
-You can proceed with the application that is causing the problems on your system.
+6. If after restarting you do not encounter the problem, you identified the root cause of the problem (the software you disconnected in step 4.)
+You can proceed by uninstalling the application that causes the problems on your system.

 7. If the problem persists, you can continue with step 4.
 Select another service, disable it and restart.
 See if the problem has been resolved or continues to exist.
 Continue with step 4 until you find the application that is causing problems on your system.